 4. Use Waterpik on low to flush out popcorn kernel

 Waterpiks are so underrated.
 They do not replace flossing but have so many benefits that floss does not have.
-The water can be gentle but effective to dislodge the popcorn.
+The water can be gentle but effective in dislodging the popcorn.

 You can use any tip/attachment, but the best one to use is the pikpocket tip.
-It has a rubber end that better gets underneath the gumline and cleans more surface area.
-Make sure to use it on a low setting to prevent pushing the kernel farther in between the gum and the tooth.
+It has a rubber end that better gets underneath the gum line and cleans more surface area.
+Use it on a low setting to prevent pushing the kernel farther between the gum and the tooth.